benedekrozemberczki/CapsGNN/README.md

 ### Outputs

-The embeddings are saved in the `input/` directory.
-Each embedding has a header and a column with the node IDs.
-Finally, the node embedding is sorted by the node ID column.
+The predictions are saved in the `output/` directory.
+Each embedding has a header and a column with the graph identifiers.
+Finally, the predictions are sorted by the identifier column.

 ### Options
 Training a CapsGNN model is handled by the `src/main.py` script which provides the following command line arguments.